Aliases for SCP2 Gene

 GeneCards Summary for SCP2 Gene

 SCP2 (Sterol Carrier Protein 2) is a Protein Coding gene.
 Diseases associated with SCP2 include leukoencephalopathy with dystonia and motor neuropathy and yellow fever.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include receptor binding and fatty-acyl-CoA binding.
+Among its related pathways are Metabolism and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
+GO annotations related to this gene include receptor binding and cholesterol binding.
 An important paralog of this gene is HSD17B4.

 UniProtKB/Swiss-Prot for SCP2 Gene